MeVisLab/examples/mevislab.github.io/content/tutorials/testing/testingexample2.md

 menu:
   main:
     identifier: "testingexample2"
-    title: "Enabling the profiler and inspecting the behaviour of your network"
+    title: "Enabling the profiler and inspecting the behavior of your network"
     weight: 760
     parent: "testing"
 ---
 # Example 2: Profiling in MeVisLab

+{{< youtube "DZ4BcAne4hM" >}}

 ## Introduction
 In this example, we are using the MeVisLab Profiler to inspect the memory and CPU consumption of the modules in an example network.